 See Related: Most Famous Historic Landmarks in the USA

 The Mingei International Museum is a hidden gem in San Diego.
 Dedicated to the art of everyday objects, it showcases a rotating selection of exhibitions featuring traditional folk art from all over the world.

 From handcrafted pottery to intricately carved wood sculptures, the Mingei International Museum is a must-see for anyone interested in global cultures and art history.
 And with a convenient location in Balboa Park, it’s the perfect place to while away an afternoon while exploring all San Diego has to offer.

 10. Museum of Photographic Arts

 If you’re a photography lover, the Museum of Photographic Arts in Balboa Park is definitely worth a visit.
-This national museum focuses exclusively on photography, film, and video, and houses an impressive collection of more than 9,000 photographic pictures.
+This national museum focuses exclusively on photography, film, and video and houses an impressive collection of over 9,000 photographic pictures.